vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Berkeley for some shopping.
 I first went to Trader Joe's.
 There was no line.
 I checked out at 5:03 PM with Kendall.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Saturday August 29

+### Morning trip to Walgreens

+In the morning, I went to te Walgreens at Gilman Street.
+I purchased supplements and toiletries.
+I checked out at 8:58 AM.